 - Call you and your family members to testify in court about the impact of your pain and suffering on your daily life

 - Determine what the defendant’s insurance coverage limits are

 - Find alternate sources of compensation or file a third-party suit, if appropriate

 - Be aware of Maryland’s current cap on pain and suffering damages ($905,000 in 2023)

 If You’re Injured in a Vehicle Accident in Frederick, MD

-You have nothing to lose and potentially much to gain by consulting an experienced car accident attorney who can evaluate your pain and suffering to seek fair compensation for your damages.
+You have nothing to lose and potentially much to gain by consulting our experienced car accident attorney in Frederick, MD, who can evaluate your pain and suffering to seek fair compensation for your damages.
 Please contact us online, or call us at 301-790-3600 to schedule a free consultation.
 You pay no attorney fees unless we win your case.